hapax/hapax.github.io/assets/chuzenji.md

 By the ramp, wildflowers sprout through the gravel of a tumbledown plot; life consuming order.
-My eyes run along the linear strip of growth to the rusted lean-to at the back.
+At the back is a rusted lean-to.
 With its air of *sabi* decrepitude, it reminds me of a makeshift shrine, housing rakes and chain-tires in place of cult objects or the Tablets of Law.